Royal-Navy/design-system/packages/documentation/library/drafts/getting-started.md

 ## Installation

-In your favourite command line tool, navigate to your projects root folder and type one of the following:
+In your favourite command line tool, navigate to your project's root folder and type one of the following:

 ### If you are using NPM